jimktrains/k5/README.md

 k5
 --

 An experimental language to play with some ideas I've had.
 The goal would be to compile to a mostly-native format.
 I'm thinking something more bare-bones than the JVM that just provides some "little" things like memory and process management along with the standard library.
-However, the runtime should be much lighter than V8/SpiderMonkey or the JVM.
-I'm thinking more along the lines of the p-code and m-code (from pascal and modula) VMs.
+Functionally, this could be along the lines of a library implementing things such as links to the OS process management and wrappers around malloc and free.

-Ideas
+If I can get simple programs to compile to LLVM, I would be more than happy.

-* Static Types
+Another goal is to have as much checking being able to happen at compile-type as possible.
+If I can't add a meter to a second, there is no reason I should have to run the program to find that out.
+To this end, it should be strongly statically typed.

-* Map/Reduce built-ins
+I also want to have some basic multiprocessing primitives such as map/reduce and processes in the base language.

 Modules
 * defined by `module` keyword before a class